plexswap/Plexswap-Docs/products/gaya-pools/waya-pool/waya-pool-faq.md

 You can choose from 1-52 weeks.
 What do you prefer?

-### What variables affect the new WAYA Gaya Pool APYs (Flexible and Fixed-Term Staking options)?
+### What variables affect the Waya Pool APYs (Flexible and Fixed-Term Staking options)?

 Since flexible staking and fixed-term staking options are part of the same pool, the following variables affect the APY of both: